 Getting the best from your X-Pot

-Our Backpacker Magazine Editor’s Choice Award-winning X-Pots are starting to be put to use around the world.
-With the introduction of such a new concept in backcountry cookware, there are bound to be some questions.
+Our Backpacker Magazine Editor’s Choice Award-winning X-Pots have revolutionized backcountry cooking.
+As with all revolutionary concepts, end users have questions about best use.
 We have put together a roundup of some of the most frequently asked in order to help you get the most out of your X-Pot.